discontinuos/redatam-converter/README-EN.md

 SPSS.NET InteropLibrary
 The application uses the library of SPSS.NET InteropLibrary (https://spss.codeplex.com/) to generate native SPSS output files.
 This library does not require a separate installation, but possibly should copy the files from the SPSSio folder to your C:\Windows\System32 folder.

+# Credits

+The Redatam Converter was created and is supported by Pablo De Grande (pablodg@gmail.com).
+Many improvements have been made thanks to user's feedback and suggestions made at the [blog](http://idiscontinuos.wordpress.com/2015/03/21/convirtiendo-bases-redatam-a-spss/).